Cross-Innovation-Lab/AU-DFER/README.md

 source code for AU-enhanced DFER
 ## for M3DFEL
 ### Libraries and Dependencies
+python 3.9 is required.
+For dependencies, please refer to [requirements.txt](M3DFEL_AU/requirements.txt).
 ### Data Preparation
 move AU_DFEW.txt or AU_FERV39K.txt (according to the dataset for trainning) to [datasets](M3DFEL_AU/datasets).
 ### Change Directory and Settings